TaufiqHA/sistem-manufaktur-api/docs/DeliveryOrderItem_api.md

             "The qty field must be at least 1."
         ],
         "unit": [
-            "The unit field is required."
+            "The unit field is required.",
+            "The unit field must not exceed 50 characters."
         ]
     }
 }